Skip to content

 How should I clean sapphire jewellery?

 Use warm soapy water and a soft brush to clean sapphires at home.
 Rinse thoroughly and dry with a soft cloth.
 Avoid harsh chemicals and abrasive cleaners.
+For a full routine, see our guide to caring for sapphire jewellery.

 Can sapphires be damaged?